zetrri/RecipeApp/README.md

 # RecipeApp

 ## Notes
-This is the first version of the program, it is buggy and its not always behaving as expedted.
+This is the first version of the program, it is buggy and its not always behaving as expected.
 It's also my first C# program so the code is certainly not good, but it was a fun project. the main screens and features are presented below, but generally its used for:
 - Saving recipes and their ingredients